Skip to main content

 The practical implication of this legal matrix is that a single wellness program may need to satisfy all three statutes simultaneously.
 For example, a program that offers an incentive for completing an HRA (which includes questions about family history and disability) and undergoing a biometric screening to achieve certain health outcomes must be carefully structured.

 The incentive for the HRA portion may need to be separated from the health-contingent portion, and no part of the incentive can be tied to the provision of family medical history.
 The overall incentive must be within HIPAA’s limits while also being small enough to be considered voluntary under the ADA.
-This requires a nuanced, multi-tiered approach to and incentive allocation.
+This requires a nuanced, multi-tiered approach to program design and incentive allocation.

 References